-The prescription drug benefit is administered through CVS Caremark, our pharmacy benefits manager.
-A list of in-network pharmacies is available on the MolinaMarketplace.com website or by contacting Molina.
-For additional information please refer to the Pharmacy section of this Provider Manual
+The prescription drug benefit is administered by Molina through CVS Caremark.
+A list of innetwork pharmacies is available on the MolinaMarketplace.com website or by contacting Molina at (855) 322-4077.
+For additional information please refer to the Pharmacy section of this Provider Manual.